 - ETA Form 9061, Individual Characteristics Form, if the new hire has not been given an ETA Form 9062; OR ETA Form 9062, Conditional Certification Form, if provided to the job seeker by a Participating Agency, a SWA, or a Vocational Rehabilitation Agency.
 Employers can obtain copies of ETA 9061/9062 by visiting www.doleta.gov/business/incentives/opptax/forms.cfm.

 The employer and the job seeker must sign the Form 8850, under penalty of perjury, attesting that the job seeker is a member of a target group.
-The employer then sends the forms to the Department of Career Services postmarked no later than the 28th day after the job seeker begins work at the following address:
+The employer then forwards the forms to the Department of Career Services no later than the 28th day after the job seeker begins work at the following address:

 Work Opportunity Tax Credit Unit